Miss Lizzy, Contributor

 If you’ve been getting thyroid treatment but still these and other health issues, which won’t go away, it’s possible you might have another condition called Candida.
 Thyroid and Candida problems are directly related and both may need treatment.

-Most commonly we hear about Candida in the form of yeast infections of the genital area, but less commonly discussed is Candida’s affect on the whole body.
+Most commonly we hear about Candida in the form of yeast infections of the genital area, but less commonly discussed is Candida’s effect on the whole body.
 Here is my experience with Candida…

 Yeast in Unexpected Places